-To help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your BA (Hons) Secondary Religious Education studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some things to do right now.
+Read on to find out more:

 Key text for all trainee RE teachers: